 Sunday, March 20

 There is nothing more peaceful than looking out my window each day at the gorgeous, full balls of blue that sits below my window.
-The hydrangea is one plant that can definitely break up all the green color that you have planted and growing all around your home.
+The hydrangea is one plant that can break up all the green color that you have planted and grow all around your home.

 The hydrangea grows well in zones 6-9 and thrives well in partial to full sun.
 The Nikko Blue Hydrangea has so many various colors of greens and blues that it goes great with any background that it is planted up against.
-Rather you want to plant the hydrangea all alone in a natural area or in a flower bed along side of many other perennials the hydrangea will most definitely stand out and makes its self known.
+Rather you want to plant the hydrangea all alone in a natural area or in a flower bed alongside many other perennials the hydrangea will most definitely stand out and makes its self-known.

 So the next time you pass by those gorgeous full blooming balls of blue, think to yourself, where will you plant yours?
 Will you plant your hydrangea in a flower bed all alone or in the middle of other perennials?